What to Pack for Hanover

 December, January, February

-Add: Insulated waterproof coat, Warm hat, scarf, and gloves, Thermal base layers, Waterproof boots with good grip
+Add: Insulated waterproof coat, Thermal base layers, Wool hat and gloves, Waterproof boots with grip

 Spring